iterative/dvc.org/content/blog/2022-06-14-DVC-VS-Code-extension.md

 # Why an extension?

-DVC was built to expand upon the Git workflow.
+We built DVC to expand upon the Git workflow.
 This approach has made it a powerful tool that can easily be picked up by users familiar with Git.
-However, for those less familiar with CLI tools, it can be more difficult to get accustomed to using DVC.
+However, it can be more difficult for those less familiar with CLI tools to get accustomed to using DVC.
 Moreover, while DVC provides many useful visualizations, a CLI tool can only take things so far.

-With this extension we want to achieve the following:
+With this extension, we want to achieve the following:

 - Make DVC more accessible by hiding the complexity of the CLI
-- Enhance existing visualizations and providing new ones
+- Enhance existing visualizations and provide new ones
 - Move the entire data science workflow into your IDE

 # Why Visual Studio Code

-One of [our core beliefs at Iterative](https://iterative.ai/why-iterative/) is that our products should couply tightly with existing tools and processes for data science projects.
+One of [our core beliefs at Iterative](https://iterative.ai/why-iterative/) is that our products should couple tightly with existing tools and processes for data science projects.
 VS Code is the IDE of choice for many of us at Iterative, and we really like it.
-Here's a few reasons why:
+Here are a few reasons why:

 VS Code...

 - is open source and lightweight
 - is becoming an industry standard for Python and data science
-- has great support for Git workflows
+- has excellent support for Git workflows
 - supports Jupyter Notebooks
-- comes with remote development and execution built in
+- comes with remote development and execution built-in

 # Features